Checks¶

 the number of errors

-Warns and returns the number of errors relating to the letter case of properties and definitions.
+Warn and return the number of errors relating to the letter case of properties and definitions.

 Property names must be lowerCamelCase.
 Definition names must be UpperCamelCase.
 All must be ASCII letters only.